-State Senator Rick Jones was elected to the Michigan Senate in November 2010 to represent the residents of the 24th District.
+State Senator Rick Jones was first elected to the Michigan Senate in November 2010 to represent the residents of the 24th District.
+He was re-elected for a second term in November 2014.

 Jones received a Bachelor’s Degree from Michigan State University and Executive Leadership Training from Central Michigan University.
 He received further training from the F.B.I.
 (Executive Leadership Training), the U.S. Department of Treasury (Crisis Management Training), and the U.S. Department of Justice (Correctional Leadership Training).

-Rick Jones was elected by his new Senate colleagues as Majority Caucus Chair.
-He will serve as chair of the Senate Judiciary Committee, vice-chair of both the Senate’s Regulatory Reform and Redistricting committees, and as a member of the Senate Energy & Technology Committee and the Senate Health Policy Committee.
+Rick Jones was elected by his Senate colleagues as Assistant Majority Caucus Chair.
+He serves as chair of the Senate Judiciary Committee, vice-chair of the Senate’s Regulatory Reform committee, and as a member of the Families, Seniors, and Human Services, Health Policy, and Insurance Committees.

 Jones began service in the Legislature after being elected in 2004 to the Michigan House of Representatives in 2004 representing residents of Eaton County in the 71st District.
 He was reelected in 2006 and 2008.
 While in the House, Jones served on the House’s Judiciary and Regulatory Reform committees and as minority vice-chair of the House Military and Veterans Affairs and Homeland Security Committee.